zahraabashir/zahraabashir.github.io/_posts/2021-01-18-limit-order-book-clustering.md

 (540000, 2, 100)
 ```

-Now we use ```np.histogram``` to devide volumes according to their prices into equal sized buckets(```bins``` value is hyper-parameter but does not have a strong effect on the result).
+Now we use ```np.histogram``` to divide volumes according to their prices into equal sized buckets(```bins``` value is hyper-parameter but does not have a strong effect on the result).
 Because of the different distribution in ask and bid sides we have to seperate their histograms.
 ``` python
 bins = 100 * 1000
 bid_hist, bid_bin_edge = np.histogram(price_ticks[:, 0, :],